Classification of Traffic Using Neural Networks by Rejecting: a Novel Approach in Classifying VPN Traffic: Methodology

 \subsubsection{Score Method}

-Neural networks typically contain multiple layers, and the last layer is usually devoted to the task of classification.
-In this way, the number of neurons in the last layer is usually equal to the number of classes to be classified, and input is assigned to a class that its corresponding neuron has the maximum score.
-If there are $m$ classes available, and the corresponding score of each neuron in the last layer is assigned by $y_{i}$, the assigned class $i^*$ is determined based on the following rule:
+The last layer of each neural network is usually devoted to the task of classification.
+In this way, the number of neurons in this layer is usually equal to the number of classes to be classified, and input is assigned to a class that its corresponding neuron has the maximum score.
+If there are $m$ classes available, and the corresponding score of each neuron in the last layer is denoted by $y_{i}$, the assigned class $i^*$ is determined based on the following rule:

-In our method, we tend to modify the rule of classification.
-We define a parameter $\lambda$, which acts as a threshold for the task of classification in the way that input is only assigned to a class that has the score more than the parameter $\lambda$.
+Parameter $\lambda$ acts as a threshold for the task of classification in the way that input is only assigned to a class that has the score more than the parameter $\lambda$ based on proposed method for rejection in [11].
 Otherwise, it is rejected:

-As mentioned in Section 3.2, we treat VPN traffic as a kind of traffic which does not fit any other traffic type, so we assign each flow to VPN traffic if their corresponding class in the above decision-making rule is rejected.
+The VPN traffic is a type of traffic which its class in the decision-making rule is rejected and cannot fit to other traffic types.

-As there are six different categories of traffic, including VPN, in the dataset, the last layer of neural network models, contains five neurons corresponding to each non-VPN traffic classes.
-After applying each raw input traffic to the model, there are five values regarding each non-VPN class.
+The last layer of neural network models, contains five neurons corresponding to each non-VPN traffic classes.
 The decision-making rule becomes as follows: